jwschroeder3/enricherator/README.md

 of sequencing fragments in an extracted sample, i.e., Chip-seq, IPOD-HR, HBD-seq, etc., vs. input DNA fragments.

+For the under-the-hood workings of Enricherator, see supplemental material in the original Enricherator citation:
+Schroeder, et al. 2023.
+Science Advances 9 (30): eadi5945.

 ## Conda env setup

 To start using Enricherator, clone this repository and enter